 Jimmy had made some unwise decisions and those unwise decisions came because of what his life at home was like.
 You see, Jimmy’s family was going through a divorce.
 And in a, in the community I lived in, the suburbs I lived in… with two parent families and always together.
 The kid going through a divorce, they weren’t really appreciated.
 And they were looked at as, “Don’t get close to that one there.”
 Plus Jimmy was starting to smoke and “No one like them,” quote, unquote.
 And then he was even seen drinking beer.
 Those wise, unwise decisions made him one of those kids that people stopped hanging around.
 He went into that “other group” of kids.
 The ones, kind of, going down, “Going down,” as they would say.
-But Jim was trying to, trying to make some decisions.
+But Jim was trying to, trying to make

 In the beginning of our eighth grade year, we decided, well, we ran for student council.
 And some of you may have done that.
 So, we ran for student council and I decided I would run for treasurer.
 Jimmy decided he would run for president.
 It didn’t take me long to figure out that this was a popularity contest.
 And I was not a popular one but I hung in there.
 On that day that we gave our speeches… the presidents went first.
 Jimmy was the last to stand up to go.
 You should have seen him.
 He was dressed with his slacks on, his nice button-down shirt, his hair slicked back.
 He looked nice.
 He started to walk up, head up, going to give his speech.
 But the moment he started walking, all the kids booed him.
 His head, immediately went down.
 I knew, I knew what that felt like and I knew the look that went on his face.
 I remembered it from elementary school.
 And I stood up and I said, “Leave him alone!
 Give him a chance to talk!”
 Everybody was quiet for a minute but it was only a minute and then all that laughter and all their teasing turned right back to me.